Passengers on a boat look at the Fastnet Rock lighthouse on a rocky island at sunset.

 Practical Information

-Accessibility – As the rock itself is inaccessible, there are no on‑site facilities.
-Boats are generally wheelchair‑accessible, but confirm with the operator if you have specific needs.
+Accessibility – As the rock is inaccessible, there are no on-site pathways or buildings to navigate.
+Tour boats are generally wheelchair-accessible, but passengers with specific mobility needs should confirm arrangements directly with the operator when booking.

-Coordinates – 51.399563 N, 9.527679 W. The rock lies within Irish territorial waters and is monitored by the Irish Lights service from Mizen Head.
+Coordinates – 51.399563° N, 9.527679° W. The rock lies within Irish territorial waters and is monitored remotely by the Commissioners of Irish Lights from Mizen Head.